dotnet/runtime/docs/design/features/globalization-hybrid-mode.md

 **SortKey**

 In HybridGlobalization mode Invariant way of SortKey calculation is used.
-From this reason, the following APIs will work in the same way as they do when `Invariant=true`:
+Comparison functions are locale-sensitive while hasing function are not, one of the side effects are described in the issue: https://github.com/dotnet/runtime/issues/96400.
+The following APIs will work in the same way as they do when `Invariant=true`:

 Affected public APIs:
 - System.Globalization.CompareInfo.GetSortKey